danielkvist/botio/README.md

 ## gRPC HTTP endpoint

-Botio uses the Google's gRPC gateway to provide an HTTP client.
-For the moment is work in pogress and it doesn't work.
+Botio provides HTTP endpoints using Google's gRPC gateway.
+For the moment is work in progress.

-Once it is finished all the corresponding documentation will be here.
-If you want to help PRs they are welcome.
+> For more information check this [file](https://github.com/danielkvist/botio/blob/master/proto/commands.proto).

 ## Other things that need to improve